 They also have other uses, like Wellbutrin aiding smoking cessation and Lexapro helping anxiety.

 Both medications have strengths and weaknesses.
-When deciding Wellbutrin vs. Lexapro, seek the medical advice of your health care provider to determine which one may best serve your needs.
+When deciding if Wellbutrin (bupropion) vs Lexapro (escitalopram) is better, seek the medical advice of your health care provider to determine which one may best serve your needs.